outline-world/Allmice-CMS-Classic-Edition/allmice-cms-classic-edition/README.md

 Changes in a version compared with its previous version are listed below.

-#### Version 1.6.5, 2019-09-08

-* List styles were improved in all themes.
-* User module was improved.

 #### Version 1.6.4, 2019-08-31

 * Supporting of remote hosts was fixed in many modules.